48productions/Simply-Love-SM5/README.md

   * ~~日本語~~
   * ~~Deutsch~~

-*(Simply Love SM5 is translated into the above languages, but Simply Potato's additions are yet to be translated)*
+*(Simply Love SM5 is translated into the above languages, but Simply Spud's additions are yet to be translated)*

-If, for some reason, you want to help translate Simply Potato's additional menu options, leave a comment in [this issue](https://github.com/48productions/Simply-Potato-SM5/issues/3) or submit a pull request.
+If, for some reason, you want to help translate Simply Spud's additional menu options, leave a comment in [this issue](https://github.com/48productions/Simply-Potato-SM5/issues/3) or submit a pull request.

-The current language can be changed in Simply Potato under *System Options*.
+The current language can be changed in Simply Spud under *System Options*.
 You may need to restart StepMania immediately after changing the language for all in-game text to be properly translated.

 ---